arinotsorry/Clue/README.md

 # Clue

+Download the zip file, extract it, and do the following within that directory

 The main program to run the game is in the file Clue.java.
 You can compile the source code by typing at the command prompt:

 `javac *.java`